 Agrovista UK Limited are a supplier of agronomy advice, seed, crop protection products and precision farming services within the agricultural industry.
 The Company (Agrovista UK Limited) supply the arable, amenity, fruit and horticulture sectors.
 The demand for our services is seasonal; extremely high in spring, low in summer, high in autumn and extremely low in winter.
-Much of our work is carried out in United Kingdom, although some minimal services are offered across Europe and Russia (approximately 1%).
+Much of our work is carried out in United Kingdom, although some minimal services (approximately 1%) are offered across Europe.

-The Company has a head office located in Nottingham and has 22 distribution outlets across the United Kingdom; 5 in Scotland, 5 in the north of England, 4 in central England, 5 in eastern England and 3 in the south of England.
+Agrovista has a head office located in Nottingham with 22 distribution outlets across the United Kingdom; 5 in Scotland, 6 in the North of England, 4 in the Midlands, 5 in the East of England and 2 in the South West of England.
 The Company employs over 400 people across England, Scotland and Wales.